arilaukkanen/eventshuffle-api/README.md

 Some ideas how to continue developing the backend:
 * Input syntax and semantics validation on API Gateway level and code level
+* Use REST API Gateway instead of HTTP API Gateway
 * CloudFormation stack for automatically create all resources when needed
 * Logging and monitoring improvements
 * API tests